frianasoa/Zotero-Styles-JP/README.md

 Install instructions: https://www.zotero.org/support/styles#alternative_installation_methods.

 ## Use
-* For each entry in Japanese, please add "name-kana:ひらがな" into the extra field (ひらがな： hiragana reading of the first author).
+* For each entry in Japanese, please add "name-kana:ひらがな" into the extra field (ひらがな： hiragana reading of the first author's name).
 The style uses this information to format and sort Japanese entries.
 * If the extra field already contains other information, please add a line break and write on the next line.
 * Enjoy adding citations and bibliography normally.